Tools, Tips and Hacks to Take Team Collaboration to a Whole New Level

 Having pre-set collaboration time leaves at least 4 hours of distraction-free time when everybody can focus on their work.
 If people have questions to their colleagues, they can write them down and ask them in a bundle, instead of distracting another person each time a new idea comes up.

-Have one principal communication channel
+Have one primary communication channel

 We live in an age of digital disruption, using Skype, Facebook, Gmail, Messenger, WhatsApp, Snapchat, etc. in our everyday communication.